keikonakata/keikonakata.github.io/distributed.md

 #-neighbours: Hypercube 1, Chord&tree: 2^i (what are neighbours about?)
 #-forwarding: tree 1, hypercube N/2, ring Log N

 Many services (like Google) are scaling to huge #s without DHT like log(N) techniques, but with direct routing where everyone knows full routing tables.
 One-hop routing with sqrt(N) state instead of log(N) state.

-Amazon Dynamo
+### Amazon Dynamo

-Use weaker consistency

-incremental scalability, decentralization, heterogeneity (mix of slow and fast systems)
+- incremental scalability, decentralization, heterogenecity (mix of slow and fast systems)

-always writable data store (even during network partitions)
+- always writable data store (even during network partitions)

+- use weaker consistency

-may have conflicting changes thathave to be resolved during reads by applications
+- may have conflicting changes that have to be resolved during reads by applications

-use a logical ring

-a node is assigned random values in the hash space and to multiple points in the ring (virtual node)

-virtual nodes help balanced load distribution

-Not all updates may arrive at all replicas.
+- Not all updates may arrive at all replicas.
 Data is versioned, using vector clocks.

-If a node was unreachable, the replica is sentn to another node in the ring.
-Metadata about the original desired destination sent with the data.
+  If a node was unreachable, the replica is sent to another node in the ring.
+  Metadata about the original desired destination is sent with the data.
   Periodically, a node checks if the original targeted node is alive.

+- use a logical ring

 # References